themartiancompany/.github/README.md

 [comment]: <> (with this program.)
 [comment]: <> (If not, see <https://www.gnu.org/licenses/>.)

-# The Martian Company Github profile repository
+# The Martian Company Github's profile repository

 The Martian Company is the group behind the
 [Human Instrumentality Project](